-But what did he really do in The Sun, the Moon, and Talia—an Italia fairy tale published in 1634?
-Well, as if kissing an unconscious stranger isn't weird enough, the real story has the prince rape her as well.
+But what did he really do in Sun, Moon, and Talia, the Italian fairy tale published in 1634?
+Well, as if kissing an unconscious stranger wasn't weird enough, the real story has the prince rape her as well.

 Giambattista Basile compiled his stories in a collection known as Pentamerone.
 Included in it are the first known versions of Cinderella and Rapunzel, as well as what Disney came to title Sleeping Beauty.